 Difficult: Stop in at the Rogers Pass Discovery Centre in Glacier National Park to learn about the areas which are restricted or prohibited by the Park’s highway avalanche control program, and to get permits.
+Compliance with the permit system is essential to ensuring continued access to the park for winter recreation.
+You can also find out which areas are closed in real time here.
 If you have the fitness, the Seven Steps of Paradise are considered one of the 50 classic ski descents in North America!

 Check out Revelstoke pro skier Chris Rubens on “Gettin’ Up to Get Down: Ski Touring in Rogers Pass”